TDG-Platform/docs/AOP_Strip_Processor.md

   * The default DEM (digital elevation model) used in the orthorectification process is SRTM90 (Shuttle Radar Topography Mission).
 Other options include [SRTM30](#http://www2.jpl.nasa.gov/srtm/) and [NED](#http://nationalmap.gov/elevation.html).

 ##### Specify Interpolation Method
   * This sets the resampling method applied during the AOP process.
-The default setting is cubic.
-Other options are Bilinear and Nearest neighbor.
+The default setting is ortho_interpolation_type='Cubic'.
+Other options are Bilinear and Nearest Neighbor.
 However, for spectral analysis Bilinear is preferred because it affects the spectral DN the least.

 ##### Tiling Zoom Level
-  *
+  * The zoom-level for viewing can be set when enable_tiling ='True'

 ##### Using Dynamic Range Adjustment
 The included DRA algorithm has several inputs that affect the final 8-bit RGB result: